articulate/squiss-jobs/README.md

 - Object `queue` <br/>
   A queue instance.
 See [Instance API](#instance-api).

+Creates a job queue instance.
 Note that `squiss-jobs` supplies its own `handleMessage` function to `sqs-consumer`, so any that you provide will be overridden.
 Also, I recommend creating this once with your config and exporting it as a singleton.

 ```js
 const squiss = require('squiss')